Championing the Value and Power of Literacy for Children and Adults Across the Globe

 But you can change that.

-A simple education can provide children with a bright and better future.
+An education can provide children with a bright and better future.
 It instills hope and purpose.
-It encourages daring dreams.
-And it brings healing and transformation for families, communities and entire nations.
+It encourages daring dreams and lifelong learning.
+It contributes to sustainable societies, and it brings healing and transformation for families, communities and entire nations.

 "Literacy is a bridge from misery to hope…For everyone, everywhere, literacy is, along with education in general, a basic human right."